Healthcare in Greece for Travellers and Tourists

 Greece has a good healthcare system with both public and private options.
 Whether you’re a tourist, digital nomad, or expat, knowing how to get healthcare in Greece will make your trip easier.
 Public healthcare is available, but many visitors choose private healthcare because it’s faster and has English-speaking doctors.
 You can also use telemedicine (online doctor visits) for quick help.
 If you have a prescription from another country, you might be able to use it in Greece, but some medicines need approval from a local doctor.

 Pharmacies (Φαρμακεία) are easy to find and sell both prescription and over-the-counter medicines.
-Medical costs in Greece are usually lower than in many Western European countries, but checking your insurance coverage is still smart.
+Medical costs in Greece are usually lower than in many Western European countries, but it's still smart to check your insurance coverage.
 This guide explains everything you need to know about healthcare in Greece and how to get medical help as a visitor.

 Public vs. Private Healthcare in Greece